Your support saved us when we needed it most in 2025. Keep it coming. You can help Alabama Humanities thrive in 2026, and beyond.

 No. 1: DONATE TO ALABAMA HUMANITIES

-Your donations can help us sustain our programming already planned for the year and restore suspended offerings – from our grants and teacher programming to our Road Scholars Speakers Bureau, Smithsonian traveling exhibits, and more.
+Your donations can help us sustain our scheduled programming and restore suspended offerings – from our grants and teacher programming to our Road Scholars Speakers Bureau, Smithsonian traveling exhibits, and more.

 No. 2: CONTACT YOUR REPRESENTATIVE